TheGreatMcPain/python-media-scripts/README.md

 Along with that it also asks the user for custom chapter names for each mkv file.

+## ffmpeg Slideshow.
+`slideshow` has a script that creates a 720p picture slideshow using ffmpeg.

 ## 2D to 3D Subtitle Convertion Scripts

 `3d-misc` has a bunch of WIP scripts that are basically ported code from